zammad/zammad-admin-documentation/system/integrations/clearbit.rst

 .. image:: /images/system/integrations/clearbit/api-log.jpg

-Example when adding a user
+Example When Adding a User
 --------------------------

 To show you how fast information is added, we added a small Screencast below.